ute/funtests/README.md

 xystat
 ======

-R package for analysis and vizualisation of  x-y-data, such as time series, multivariate or functional data.
+An R package for analysis and visualization of x-y-data, such as time series, multivariate or functional data.